 Conciseness, however, comes with a price of quite a few points still being left unclear.
 In upcoming months we can expect more details providing explanations on how the law should be implemented.

 Meanwhile, if you are collecting and processing personal data of natural persons in China, we highly recommend you implement steps outlined in this article.
+If you need an audit for your eCommerce enterprise’s compliance with PIPL, support on either technical or legal side, we can help you with that.
+We can provide the latest list of technical features for eCommerce websites and a legal template.
 Feel free to contact TMO Group to discuss how we can help you build or enhance your eCommerce business, compliant to the new Chinese PIPL regulation.

 Disclaimer: This article is not legal advice.
 To ensure your business and website is PIPL compliant we recommend you speak with a qualified legal professional.